Skip to content

 • Requests only take effect once the bucket owner provides a matching grant.

-• Every claim produces a Secret in the same namespace with the principal’s name.
+• Every claim produces a Secret in the same namespace named after spec.principal.

 • Check kubectl get storages for readiness and inspect the Secret for connection info.